-From 1762 to 1764, the United Kingdom occupied Manila and its surrounding environs, up to the province of Cavite.
+From 1762 to 1764, the United Kingdom occupied Manila and its surrounding areas, stretching as far as the province of Cavite.
 The Philippines was considered war booty when Spain, an ancillary to France, was involved in the Seven Years’ War.
 The British occupied Manila and drew-up a three-year plan to administer the archipelago.
-The archipelago was eventually handed back to Spain in the Treaty of Paris of 1763.
-Other than the administrative plan, the British drew up admiralty charts of Manila, its famous Bay, the Spanish fortified town of Intramuros, and the province of Cavite.
+The archipelago was eventually handed back to Spain through the Treaty of Paris of 1763.
+Other than the administrative plan, the British drew up admiralty charts of Manila, its famous Bay, the Spanish fortified town of Intramuros, and Cavite.
 Some of these maps, including the administrative plan, are housed at the British Library, and the National Archives in Kew.

 Formal diplomatic relations were eventually established between the Philippines and the UK on 4 July 1946.
-Since then, the two governments have worked tirelessly to foster more robust political, economic, cultural and people-to-people exchanges between the two countries.
+Since then, the two governments have worked tirelessly to foster stronger political, economic, cultural, and people-to-people ties.

-Through the years, the relationship has been nurtured by frequent exchanges at the highest levels of government as well as a very healthy economic interaction.
-President Benigno S. Aquino III visited London on 4-6 June 2012, as guest of the British Government.
-The latest high-level British official to visit the Philippines was Foreign Secretary of State William Hague MP last 29-30 January 2014.
+Through the years, the relationship has been nurtured by frequent exchanges permeating various levels of government.
+President Benigno S. Aquino III visited London on 4-6 June 2012, as a guest of the British Government.
+The latest high-level British official to visit the Philippines was Secretary of State for Foreign and Commonwealth Affairs Philip Hammond MP on 7 January 2016.

-Importance of the Relations Over the last decade, relations between the two countries have been marked by a keener British interest in Philippine economic and political developments, as shown by a sharp rise in development assistance, the number and frequency of high-level visits to Manila, and the significant increase in the volume of trade and investments.
+The relations between the two countries have been marked by keener British interest in Philippine economic and political developments, as shown by a sharp rise in development assistance, the number and frequency of high-level visits to Manila, and the significant increase in the volume of trade and investments.
 Britain is currently the largest European investor in the Philippines and likewise the biggest tourism market in the continent with roughly 180,000 visitors in the first half of 2018 alone.